Online credit card account set-up makes bill payment easy.

 What happens if I miss a credit card payment?

-If you miss a credit card payment, you may get hit with late fees, penalty interest rates, or have your missed payments reported to credit reporting agencies (which can impact your credit score).
-Paying your credit card bill online may help you keep track of your spending and make credit card bill payment easier.
+When you miss a credit card payment, you may get late fees or penalty interest rates.
+Your credit issuer will also report your payment history to credit reporting agencies, which can impact your credit score.
+By paying your credit card bill online, you may help you keep track of your spending and make credit card bill payment easier.

 Next steps